 Het Nieuwe Instituut has taken appropriate technical and organisational measures to protect your personal data against loss or against any form of unlawful processing (hacking), unauthorised access and disclosure.

 In the unlikely event of a data leak, we will – in cases where this is required by the GDPR and/or other legislation – notify the Personal Data Authority (in good time) and, where necessary, also notify you personally.

 8. What are your rights?

-Pursuant to the AVG, you have the following rights as an involved party:
+Pursuant to the GDPR, you have the following rights as an involved party:

 - The right to request information about how your personal data is processed;

 - The right to have your personal data transferred to another party (data portability);

 - The right to change your personal data;

 - The right to withdraw your consent; The right to have your data deleted if it is no longer necessary for the purposes for which it was obtained or if you withdraw your consent.
 You do not always have the right to have data deleted, exceptions may apply;

 - The right to object to the processing;